→ →

 Pocas instrumentalizes its radical approach by promoting self-determination, collective ownership, democratic decision-making, financial transparency, and individual agency as competitive advantages over traditional capitalist modes of production, which often rely on deceptive marketing tactics, value extraction, and limiting the agency of individuals to the narrow confines of the consumer role.
 As such, pocas challenges capitalist convenience stores not just on a commercial scale but also at the systemic level.
 It does this by offering an entirely different set of social and productive forms of economic engagement.
 Therefore, the mutualist values that make pocas unique become market-differentiators that distinguish pocas from competitors.
 The overarching premise is that pocas can capitalize on people's disillusionment with capitalism to advance a postcapitalist economic project.

-Products: beverages, food, snacks, drugs, medicine, hygiene and cleaning products, cosmetics, clothes, small appliances, electronics, cables, plants & gardening products, pet products, furniture, bicycles, decoration, art, trinkets, decoration, toys, etc.
+Products: beverages, food, snacks, frozen meals, drugs, medicine, hygiene and cleaning products, cosmetics, clothes, small appliances, electronics, cables, plants & gardening products, pet products, furniture, bicycles, art, trinkets, decoration, toys, etc.

 Services: workshops, private lessons, reading groups, child-care, after-school activities, medical consultancy, electronic repair, tech-support & many more.

-plural markets serve simultaneously as a small-scale system to provide for one another and as the starting point of an incubator for independent cooperative organizations.
+Plural markets serve simultaneously as a small-scale system to provide for one another and as the starting point of an incubator for independent collaborative organizations.
 Members can offer things they are already producing or start producing specifically for the plural market.
+People at pocas can, at any point, express their needs through an open offer.
+This creates a clear view for others of what they could produce.
 As production grows and products gain recognition and increase their quality, members have the potential to scale up their production capacity through the use of shared physical infrastructure and through assembling into working-groups or organs.
-Finally, if their offerings are very successful, members are encouraged to apply for investment from the FoCo to become an independent external cooperative organization that remains connected to the network.
-See MUCHAS.
+Finally, if their offerings are very successful, members are encouraged to apply for investment from a FoCo to become an independent external organization that remains connected to the network.

-Poco crédito (pc) is an implementation of a mutual credit system and is used exclusively at the open-markets.
-Each open-market has its own internal implementation of a pc system with unique rules and logic.
-It is a trust-based, hyper-local accounting mechanism that allows members to engage in economic activity without using money by extending credit lines to each other based on a balanced production and consumption of each other’s offerings.
+Poco crédito (pc) is an implementation of a mutual credit system that can be used at plural-markets.
+Each market can have its own internal implementation of a pc system with unique rules and logic.
+It is a trust-based, hyper-local accounting mechanism that allows members to engage in economic activity without using money by extending credit lines to each other.

-New members join an open-market with a neutral credit balance.
-Fulfilling someone’s needs generates positive credit, while the other person incurs an equal amount of negative credit (debt).
+New members join a plural-market with a neutral credit balance.
+Fulfilling someone's needs generates positive credit, while the other person incurs an equal amount of negative credit (debt).
 Therefore, every credit is counterbalanced by an equal and opposite debt, maintaining the sum of all debt and credit in the system always at zero.

 The extent to which a member can incur debt or accumulate credit is primarily determined by the overall economic activity of the plural market and the individual's activity level on the plural market.
 Moreover, these credit limits can be collectively defined by the participants of each plural market.
 Generally, credit access is determined by trust in the member's ability to settle their debt or their willingness to spend the positive credit back to zero.
 New members typically start with tighter limits, which are progressively relaxed as they participate in the plural market.